algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 The village has some houses and building where you can find the town hall, the library, a shop and the museum.
 The quests that you can complete on this place are:

-- collecting rubbish
-- sorting waste
 - learn some technics and new things on ecology
 - measure air quality
+- convert the energy of a factory (from fossil to renewable)

 **Beach**

 The beach is a part of the map where you can walk and swim to clean up, and protect the ocean life.
 The quests that you can complete on this place are:

-- collecting rubbish
+- collecting plastic rubbish
 - restoring coral reefs
-- protecting marine wildlife
+- saving animals from the oil spill.

 ### C. Optional features